 Membership of the scrutiny panels may be drawn from the Commission itself and/or from other non-Cabinet Members of the Council.
 The panels will be politically balanced unless agreed otherwise by the Group Leaders.
 Membership will depend on the knowledge and expertise required to deal with the matter in hand, as long as the principle of independence is not compromised.
-The Commission will appoint the Chair of each panel from the membership of the Commission and agree the other panel members in consultation with the party group leaders and secretaries.
+The Commission will agree the Chair of the Panel (who may potentially be the nominator and not necessarily an OSC Member).
+Panel members will then be agreed in consultation with Group Leaders and the party group secretaries.
+However at least one member of the panel must be an OSC Member.